Ph.D. in Ecology, Evolution and Conservation Biology

-Ecology, Evolution and Conservation Biology (EECB) is an interdisciplinary doctoral program bringing together faculty and students from multiple departments at the University of Nevada, Reno, the Desert Research Institute and the Great Basin Institute.
+The Ecology, Evolution and Conservation Biology Ph.D. is an interdisciplinary program bringing together faculty and students from multiple departments at the University of Nevada, Reno, as well as from the Desert Research Institute and the Great Basin Institute.
+It is designed to prepare graduates for high-level careers as scientists and researchers.
+These may include positions within public agencies, such as government land bureaus; with private organizations, such as social advocacy groups; or even in academia.
+To learn more about the career possibilities, visit the program's career resource page.

-Our program provides the opportunity to tailor your graduate education to your interests.
-You will have a team of mentors to guide you through your scientific endeavors and provide you with a solid foundation in research methods and experimental design.
-When joining the program from the undergraduate level, you will participate in at least one research rotation that is intended to provide extensive, graduate-level experiences in areas other than your previous specialization.
+This program allows students to tailor their graduate education to their interests.
+Students have access to a team of mentors to guide them through their scientific endeavors and provide them with a solid foundation in research methods and experimental design.
+Among the program's research strengths are:

 - Behavioral Ecology